Robert Mugabe: Land seizures and growing condemnation: 2000–2008

 Mugabe's actions brought strong criticism.
 The Zimbabwe Council of Churches accused him of plunging the country into "a de facto state of warfare" to stay in power.
 Several Southern African states remonstrated with him at a summit in Harare in September 2001.
 In 2002, the Commonwealth expelled Zimbabwe from among its ranks; Mugabe blamed this on anti-black racism, a view echoed by South Africa's President Thabo Mbeki.
 Mbeki favoured a policy of "quiet diplomacy" in dealing with Mugabe, and prevented the African Union (AU) from introducing sanctions against him.
 The Africa-Europe Summit, scheduled to take place in Lisbon in April 2003, was deferred repeatedly because African leaders refused to attend while Mugabe was banned; it eventually took place in 2007 with Mugabe in attendance.
+In response to the torture of MDC MP Job Sikhala, Zimbabwean Test Cricketers Andy Flower and Henry Olonga staged a protest during the 2003 Cricket World Cup co-hosted by Zimbabwe, wearing black armbands to "mourn the death of democracy in Zimbabwe".
+Both men would go into exile, with Olonga charged with treason.
 In 2004, the EU imposed a travel ban and asset freeze on Mugabe.
 It extended these sanctions in 2008, with the US government introducing further sanctions this same year.
 The US and UK introduced a resolution at the UN Security Council calling for an arms embargo of Zimbabwe alongside an asset freeze and travel ban of Mugabe and other government figures; it was vetoed by Russia and China.
 In 2009, the SADC demanded that Western states lift their targeted sanctions against Mugabe and his government.
 ZANU–PF presented the sanctions as a form of Western neo-colonialism and blamed the West for Zimbabwe's economic problems.
 According to Carren Pindiriri of the University of Zimbabwe, sanctions did not negatively affect employment and poverty in the country.

 British prime minister Tony Blair allegedly planned regime change in Zimbabwe in the early 2000s as pressure intensified for Mugabe to step down.
 British General Charles Guthrie, the Chief of the Defence Staff, revealed in 2007 that he and Blair had discussed the invasion of Zimbabwe.
 However, Guthrie advised against military action: "Hold hard, you'll make it worse."
 In 2013, South African President Thabo Mbeki said that Blair had also pressured South Africa to join in a "regime change scheme, even to the point of using military force" in Zimbabwe.
 Mbeki refused because he felt that "Mugabe is part of the solution to this problem."
 However, a spokesman for Blair said that "he never asked anyone to plan or take part in any such military intervention."